aionnetwork/aion-docs/kernel/networks/mastery-testnet.en.md

 ./aion.sh -n mastery
 ```

 This will create a new `config.xml` file with the default config settings.
-Alternatively, you can copy and paste the contents of [this file](https://github.com/aionnetwork/aion/blob/testnet_q3_mastery/modBoot/resource/`config.xml`).

 Make sure you have the seed nodes from the above-linked file in your `config.xml` file before starting the kernel.

 ## Obtaining Test Currency

 To interact with the testnet, you will require currency.
-Follow the [Test Faucet guide](dapp-development/test-coin-faucet) to learn how to get test coins.
+Follow the [Test Faucet guide](/tokens/get-test-coins) to learn how to get test coins.